AlexaInga2/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-Shell Permissions and altering access
+Shell Permissions and altering access, and conditional commands for user change